Orthomyxoviridae: Replication cycle

-Negative-sense vRNAs that form the genomes of future viruses, RNA-dependent RNA transcriptase, and other viral proteins are assembled into a virion.
-Hemagglutinin and neuraminidase molecules cluster into a bulge in the cell membrane.
+A virion assembles from negative-sense vRNAs (that form the genomes of newly created viruses), RNA-dependent RNA transcriptase and other viral proteins.
+Hemagglutinin and neuraminidase molecules cluster into a bulge in the host cell membrane.
 The vRNA and viral core proteins leave the nucleus and enter this membrane protrusion (step 6).
-The mature virus buds off from the cell in a sphere of host phospholipid membrane, acquiring hemagglutinin and neuraminidase with this membrane coat (step 7).
-As before, the viruses adhere to the cell through hemagglutinin; the mature viruses detach once their neuraminidase has cleaved sialic acid residues from the host cell.
-After the release of new influenza virus, the host cell dies.
+The mature virus buds off from the host cell in a sphere of host phospholipid membrane, acquiring hemagglutinin and neuraminidase with this membrane coat (step 7).
+As before, the viruses then adhere to the same host cell capsule through hemagglutinin; the mature viruses detach once their neuraminidase has cleaved sialic acid residues from the host cell.
+After the release of new influenza virus, the host cell dies, and infection repeats in other host cells.

 Orthomyxoviridae viruses are one of two RNA viruses that replicate in the nucleus (the other being retroviridae).
 This is because the machinery of orthomyxo viruses cannot make their own mRNAs.
 They use cellular RNAs as primers for initiating the viral mRNA synthesis in a process known as cap snatching.
 Once in the nucleus, the RNA Polymerase Protein PB2 finds a cellular pre-mRNA and binds to its 5′ capped end.
 Then RNA Polymerase PA cleaves off the cellular mRNA near the 5′ end and uses this capped fragment as a primer for transcribing the rest of the viral RNA genome in viral mRNA.
 This is due to the need of mRNA to have a 5′ cap in order to be recognized by the cell's ribosome for translation.

 Since RNA proofreading enzymes are absent, the RNA-dependent RNA transcriptase makes a single nucleotide insertion error roughly every 10 thousand nucleotides, which is the approximate length of the influenza vRNA.
 Hence, nearly every newly manufactured influenza virus will contain a mutation in its genome.
 The separation of the genome into eight separate segments of vRNA allows mixing (reassortment) of the genes if more than one variety of influenza virus has infected the same cell (superinfection).
 The resulting alteration in the genome segments packaged into viral progeny confers new behavior, sometimes the ability to infect new host species or to overcome protective immunity of host populations to its old genome (in which case it is called an antigenic shift).

 Classification

-In a phylogenetic-based taxonomy, the category RNA virus includes the subcategory negative-sense ssRNA virus, which includes the order Articulavirales, and the family Orthomyxoviridae.
-The genera-associated species and serotypes of Orthomyxoviridae are shown in the following table.
+In a phylogenetic-based taxonomy, RNA viruses include the subcategory negative-sense ssRNA virus, which includes the order Articulavirales, and the family Orthomyxoviridae.
+The family contains the following genera: